|

 Her daughter Mimi has the same roaned star, but it skews towards the right side of her face instead of the left like Marie's.

-Son Pat has a very small roaned star as well.
+Son Pat has a smaller roaned star as well.
 Roaned facial markings are not uncommon in Morgans- a thin roaned blaze is

 expressed rabicano (as is her son, Patented).
-She has a bit of rabicano roaning in her flanks, as well as the characteristic "coon tail".
+She had a bit of rabicano roaning in her flanks, as well as the characteristic "coon tail".

 Marie at age 23, June 2003.